History of the Jews in Ukraine: In the Russian Empire

+Pale of Settlement

 In Russian Empire until the partitions of Poland Jewish communities were not officially recognized.
 However, as a result of the partitions, between 1772 and 1795 around 750,000 Jews in Belarus, Ukraine and Lithuania became subjects of the Russian Empire, followed by Jews of Central Poland, which also came under Russian control as a result of the Congress of Vienna.
 As a result, Imperial Russia became home to the largest Jewish community in the world.
-Empress Catherine the Great (1762-1796), a follower of the European Enlightenment ideas, initially provided the Jews equal rights with the rest of her subjects, categorizing them as burghers.
+Empress Catherine the Great (1762–1796), a follower of the European Enlightenment ideas, initially provided the Jews equal rights with the rest of her subjects, categorizing them as burghers.
+In 1764 Jews were permitted to settle in Novorossiya Governorate, and a decree from 1785 granted them equal rights with Christians.
 However, due to protests of Moscow merchants, whose businesses suffered due to competition with their Jewish counterparts, in 1791 the Jewish right of residence was limited to the Pale of Settlement, which included territories annexed from Poland-Lithuania, as well as the Black Sea region.
+Paul I allowed Jews to settle in Kyiv and Kamianets-Podilskyi, but introduced double taxation for Jewish merchants.